Communities in Schools of Atlanta

 Few people know: Hiked the length of Vermont (on the long trail) after high school

 Who’d play me in a biopic: Kate Winslet already did (see Contagion).

-Pamela Stahl is the president of Anthem Blue Cross and Blue Shield of Georgia, and has more than 25 years of experience across the healthcare spectrum.
-She joined Anthem in 2018 as vice president of the company’s sales operations and effectiveness team; previously she served as chief commercial officer for InVivo Therapeutics, a biomaterials and biotechnology company.
+Pamela Stahl is the president of Anthem Blue Cross and Blue Shield in Georgia, and has more than 25 years of experience across the healthcare spectrum.
+She joined Anthem in 2018 as vice president of the company’s sales operations and effectiveness team; previously, she served as chief commercial officer for InVivo Therapeutics, a biomaterials and biotechnology company.
 Stahl has also held leadership positions at UnitedHealth Group, Merck, Astra Merck, AstraZeneca, Orphan Medical (acquired by Jazz Pharmaceuticals), and American TeleCare.

 Education: Saint Olaf College

 Notable achievement: Built the marketing and sales organization for the first in-home, video-based telemedicine company in the U.S. two decades ago

 Hidden talent: I know how to bake a pretty darn good gingersnap cookie.
 My mother took first place at the Nebraska State Fair many years ago with this family recipe.